Gowthams1999-commits/terrafrom-project/Day 5 /README.md

 # Terraform state file and Remote backend.

+## Create a bucket and dynamdb for remote backend and enable state lock

+## in Terraform version 1.10.X we can avoid dynamdb for enable state lock instead we can use use_lockfile = true parameters.

+## what is differente between -migrate-state and reconfigure.

+🔹 1. -migrate-state

+👉 Purpose: Moves your existing state from the old backend to the new backend.

+Example:

+Initially, your state is local (terraform.tfstate file).

+You change backend config to S3.

+Run:

+terraform init -migrate-state

+Terraform will upload your existing state file into the new backend (S3).

+This way you don’t lose your infrastructure state.

+✅ Use when:

+You are switching from local → remote backend.

+Or moving from one remote backend → another.

+🔹 2. -reconfigure

+👉 Purpose: Ignores previous backend settings and forces Terraform to reinitialize the backend from scratch.

+Does NOT automatically migrate state.

+Useful if backend config changed and Terraform is confused (e.g., changed bucket name, region, or authentication).

+Terraform will forget old settings and use the new backend settings as if it’s the first time.

+✅ Use when:

+You want to reset backend configuration.

+You changed backend settings (like new bucket name or resource group).

+You want Terraform to “forget” old backend without migrating state.

 The terraform.tfstate file is crucial in Terraform as it stores the current state of your infrastructure.
 This file contains information about your resources, their attributes, and metadata.
 Terraform uses this state file to manage your infrastructure and track changes between the desired state (as defined in your Terraform configuration) and the current state (as it exists in the real world).